-I was born in 1937 in Varese, in northern Italy.
-I studied in Milan, at Brera Academy, taught by Aldo Carpi and Domenico Cantatore.
-Since 1977 I live in Pavia.
-My first personal exhibition was in 1960 in Varese, introduced by Dante Isella.
+Sandra Tenconi was born in 1937 in Varese, in northern Italy.
+She studied in Milan, at Brera Academy, taught by Aldo Carpi and Domenico Cantatore.
+Since 1977 she lives in Pavia.
+Her first personal exhibition was in 1960 in Varese, introduced by Dante Isella.

-I love painting en plein air, or from sketches made on the spot.
-Nature is my favourite subject: mountains, trees, sunsets, waterfalls; neglected logs, flowers, pumpkins.
-And human shapes and faces, and lastly my Teddy bears.
+Sandra loves painting en plein air, or from sketches made on the spot.
+Nature is her favourite subject: mountains, trees, sunsets, waterfalls; neglected logs, flowers, pumpkins.
+And human shapes and faces, and lastly her Teddy bears.

-My work has been ascribed to the trend of Lombard Naturalism, whose best known exponents are Morlotti and Mattioli.
-My reference models go surely further in time and space: Graham Sutherland, and then Turner and Goya.
+Sandra's work has been ascribed to the trend of Lombard Naturalism, whose best known exponents are Morlotti and Mattioli.
+Her reference models go surely further in time and space: Graham Sutherland, and then Turner and Goya.

-I like acrylic better than oil colors; I have been working intensely with pastel, even on relatively large sheets; more rarely with watercolors.
-I draw a lot, with charcoal and Conté pencil.
-In the past I produced many lithographs, most of them commissioned by Olivetti'.
+Sandra likes acrylic better than oil colors; she has been working intensely with pastel, even on relatively large sheets; more rarely with watercolors.
+She draws a lot, with charcoal and Conté pencil.
+In the past she produced many lithographs, most of them commissioned by Olivetti'.

 Sandra loves Teddy bears and klezmer music (but also the classics: Mozart, Franck, Rachmaninoff especially).